 An exemplary leader in historic preservation and adaptive reuse, Bob has designed 50+ award-winning historic buildings.
 His work is a hallmark of the firm’s practice since its inception in 1971.
 Under his direction, TAT has built a foundation of “lifetime” clients, enabling the firm to grow from four to more than 90 strong.
 Bob is a graduate of the Boston Architectural College and is registered in 27 states.

-As managing partner, Bob has been instrumental in the preservation of hundreds of historic structures including Walter Baker Chocolate Factory, Boott Mills, Livingston School, Counting House Lofts and Building 114.
+As Founder, Bob has been instrumental in the preservation of hundreds of historic structures including Walter Baker Chocolate Factory, Boott Mills, Livingston School, Counting House Lofts and Building 114.
 His expertise is sought-out in areas beyond traditional design services, particularly real estate development, where he is revered for his strategic and creative approach to developing underutilized assets, revitalizing communities and waterfronts through innovative reuse, and his keen understanding of urban development and agency financing programs.

 Preserving the architectural heritage of distinct architectural regions throughout the U.S. has been the foundation of Bob’s career.
 Bob has proved that few historic buildings are too wide, too narrow or too specific for their original purpose to restore and adapt.
 He believes historic buildings are of too great importance to our identity and national diversity to be considered disposable.
 In 1988, Bob was personally honored by President Ronald Reagan with a National Historic Preservation Award for the preservation and adaptive reuse of the Baker Chocolate Factory complex.
 The range of his work and unparalleled depth of experience in historic preservation earned him elevation to Fellowship in the American Institute of Architects in 2012.
 Ask him to tell you a story about an old building.
 You won’t regret it.